Visitor Experience Associate

 Range: 10.00 To 10.00 (USD) Hourly

-Worker Category: Full Time or Part Time
+Worker Category: Part Time

 Description: The Barnes Foundation is seeking Visitor Experience Associates to provide a best-in-class experience to each and every person who visits our institution.
 As the first line of interaction between the Barnes Foundation and all visitors, the Visitor Experience Associate will serve as a customer-relations representative for all visitors, addressing unexpected changes, requests, and unusual circumstances as they arise.
 Visitor Experience Associates are part of a team that is truly the face of the Barnes Foundation.